Welcome to Prague

 The local culture is in the earlier stages of awareness and acceptance towards gender diversity, but it is not yet on part with what students may be accustomed to at home.
 Linguistically, students that identify outside of the gender binary may find the Czech language slightly challenging due to its gendered pronouns.
 However, Prague is home to many annual events that promote empowerment, social justice, and social changes to support gender diverse communities.

 The Czech Republic is largely atheistic, but Christianity (Catholicism, specifically) is the dominant religious practice.
 There are also Jewish and Muslim communities, as well as other faiths and places of worship.
 Due to the region’s refugee crisis, there has been some negative response toward Islam—though this is usually met with opposition as well.
+Students who wish to practice their religion while in Prague should discuss the matter with staff during orientation.

 Cost of Living